AJLekc/SpringDemo/README.md

 Configure server's user to match the application:

  - Change your `Tomcat_7_home_dir/conf/tomcat-users.xml` with the `docs/tomcat-users.xml` from this project.
-This will allow you to use the `Manager` tool in your Tomcat 7 web condtrol panel (`http://localhost:8080/Manager`)with:
+This will allow you to use the `Manager App` tool in your Tomcat 7 web condtrol panel (`http://localhost:8080/manager/html`)with:

   `user: root`
   `pass: toor`